SIRE 2.0 Inspection Readiness: A Guide to Compliance and Safety

 3. Risk-Based Vessel Inspection Questionnaire (CVIQ)

-The inspection uses a Compiled Vessel Inspection Questionnaire (CVIQ) tailored to the vessel’s specifics.
+In addition, the inspection uses a Compiled Vessel Inspection Questionnaire (CVIQ) tailored to the vessel’s specifics.
 The CVIQ includes:

 • Core Questions: Safety-critical questions relevant to all inspections.